DenkiYagi/vuehx/README.md

 ## Motivation
 * I want to develop the Vue.js application with Haxe/JS.
 * But I don't like Webpack.
-* So, I have to make a Vue.js extern that is not dependent on Webpack...
+* So, I have to make a Vue.js extern that is not dependent on Webpack.
 * And this extern must be able to parse the Vue.js template at compile-time.

 ## Requirements